ptlthg/CardinalAlign/README.md

 This mod may be considered cheating by any Minecraft server, I am not nor will ever be responsible for any punishment you may befall.
 While it will function in a server, it makes no attempt at hiding the snap rotation and you may get banned.

+### Again, this is for singleplayer.
+Not for use on servers.

 -------------------------------------------